-Self, formally known as Self Lender, offers products that help people establish credit or improve their credit score.
+Self, formally known as Self Lender, offers products that help people establish credit or build their credit.
 In this Self review, we’ll take an in-depth look at their products, explain when using these products makes sense, and outline their potential impact on your credit score.

 Self offers four types of credit building loans (called Credit Builder accounts), as well as a secured credit card that can transition into an unsecured card over time.
-The cost of Self’s credit building loans range from $25 to $150 per month, with terms of 12 and 24 months.
+The cost of Self’s credit building loans range from $25 to $150 per month, for 24 months.
 At the end of the term, you get back the money you paid (minus interest and fees).
-Self’s secured credit card differs from a traditional secured card in that there's no up-front deposit or hard credit check.
+Self’s secured credit card differs from a traditional secured card.
 A Self Credit Builder account is required to open a secured card.
-Overall, Self stands out with its combination of products for those looking to quickly improve a poor or fair credit history.
+Overall, Self stands out with its combination of products for those looking to improve a poor or fair credit history.
 Because of its costs, we think there are better alternatives for people looking to establish their credit for the first time.

 - Reports to all three major credit bureaus.